neo-one-suite/neo-one/packages/neo-one-website/courses/0-tokenomics/0-token/0-contracts/chapter.md

 In later lessons we'll add more functionality like pre-approving transfers and forwarding arguments to other contracts.

 Before getting started, let's familiarize ourselves with the editor.
 The editor works similar to VSCode - errors show up inline, and you can hover over code to get inline help.
-The editor toolbar at the bottom has two buttons that will be used frequently throughout the course. `Build` builds the smart contract code - files that end with `.one.ts` in the editor.
+The editor toolbar at the bottom has two buttons that will be used frequently throughout the course. `Build` compiles the smart contract code - files that end with `.one.ts` in the editor.
 When you click `Build`, the smart contract is compiled and deployed on a private NEO blockchain running in your browser. `Run Tests` runs the Jest tests - files that end with `.test.ts`.
 The tests interact with the contract running on the blockchain and verify the contract works the way we expect.
 Each chapter will have a set of tests which must pass before proceeding to the next chapter.
 If you ever get stuck, you can always click `Show Solution` and copy the code into the editor.

 ## Expected Knowledge